-According to Helen Walter-Terrinoni of the Air Conditioning, Heating, and Refrigeration Institute (AHRI), due to the COVID-19 pandemic, the heating, ventilation, air conditioning, HVAC and refrigeration industry is industries are plagued by the same supply chain shortages that other industries are currently facing.
+According to Helen Walter-Terrinoni of AHRI, due to the COVID-19 pandemic, the HVAC and refrigeration industries are plagued by the same supply chain shortages that other industries are facing.
 The pandemic has created challenges that significantly impact the ability to redesign equipment to meet new regulatory requirements.
 Furthermore, severe weather and raw material and component shortages are exacerbating these supply chain shortages.
-A collaboration of manufacturing associations composed of AHRI, Association of Home Appliance Manufacturers, North American Association of Food Equipment Manufacturers, and National Electrical Manufacturers Association, drafted the Joint Association Supply Chain white paper233 to the Department of Commerce and United States Trade Representative illustrating thethat supply chain disruptions that are lowering the competitiveness of their combined industries and hindering their members' manufacturing capabilities in the United States.
+A collaboration of manufacturing associations drafted the Joint Association Supply Chain white paper to the Department of Commerce and United States Trade Representative illustrating that supply chain disruptions are lowering competitiveness and hindering manufacturing capabilities in the United States.

-Supply chains follow market demand, and HPWHs comprise about 5 percent of California's total residential water heater market.234 Until there's a clear market signal for growth, supply chain constraints will continue to persist.
+Supply chains follow market demand, and HPWHs comprise about 5 percent of California's total residential water heater market.
+Until there's a clear market signal for growth, supply chain constraints will continue to persist.